Prospects for Peace and Justice?

 Introductory remarks by Prof. Dr. Matthias Mahlmann

-We are very happy to have as talented speakers of this dialogue the highly distinguished public intellectuals:
+We are happy to have as speakers of this dialogue the distinguished public intellectuals:

-The speakers were not invited as representatives of a specific political fraction, group, or identity.
+Both speakers were not invited as representatives of a specific political fraction, group, or identity.
 They were invited as thoughtful individuals who have something interesting and important to say about this conflict.
-The aim was to step out of narrow-minded identitarian ways of thinking and to allow the voices of individuals to be heard again.
+We are trying to step out of some narrow-minded identitarian groupthink and trying to let the voice of individuals being heard again.

 Note regarding the recording: Do not replicate or republish this recording without prior consent.
 Especially, do not extract or republish selective parts in order to hide, obscure, or alter the context of what has been said.